 - President’s Research Initiative Award, AANEM

-- Neurology - Neuromuscular Medicine
+- Psychiatry and Neurology - Neuromuscular Medicine

 Electromyography, neuromuscular medicine, peripheral nerve injury, ultrasound of peripheral nerve and muscle, entrapment neuropathies, nerve tumors, plexopathies